10 Design Mistakes & How to Fix Them

 The leaves are a deep green, and heart-shaped!

-The blossoms are relatively cone-shaped with different varieties having white flowers, light lavender, and deep lavender – almost into a magenta.
+The blossoms are relatively cone-shaped with different varieties having white flowers, light lavender, and deep lavender, and magenta.

 Fresh Cut Lilac Bouquet Tutorial by sheholdsdearly.com